 I firmly believe that your destination wedding photographer is the most important vendor you will hire.
 You’re spending so much time and effort planning a wedding in an amazing location, and when it’s all said and done your pictures are the only memories you will have.
+So in this post, I’m going to give you some tips on how to find the perfect photographer for your destination wedding.

 Every tip I share on this blog is with the goal of helping you plan the destination wedding of your dreams.
-Some of the tips might apply to you and other might not.
+Some of the tips might apply to you and others might not.
 But if you ever take any advice from my blog, please take this one.

 Do.
 Not.
 Skimp.
 On.
 Photography.